gatsbyjs/gatsby/docs/blog/2017-03-03-gatsbygram-case-study/index.md

 into various events during development, building, and in the client.

 Gatsby 1.0 adds new APIs and also adds a [new plugin architecture](/docs/plugins/).
-So code can now be extracted from sites and made reusable.
+So functionality can now be extracted from sites and made reusable.
 Most of the new functionality in Gatsby 1.0 is powered by plugins.